-50a, b, c.
+\50a, b, c-150a, b. c.
 AMERICAN HISTORY.
 A general survey, covering the entire field of American history from its discovery to the present time.
 Social, economic, and political phases will be included.
-The division by quarters is (a) 1492-1800, (b) 1800-1865, (c) 1865-1936.
-This course should be taken throughout the year, but each quarter may be taken separately.
+The division by quarters is (a) 1492-1800, (b) 1800-1865, (c) 1865-1938.
+This course should be taken in consecutive quarters throughout the year, but each quarter may be taken separately.
 Four hours credit each quarter.

-54a, b, c-154a, b, c.
+\54a, b, c-154a, b, c.
 MODERN EUROPEAN HISTORY.
 A general survey, from the Renaissance to the present time.
-Emphasis will be upon those permanent elements that have resulted in the present national, cultural, racial, and political alignments.
-The course is divided into quarters as follows: (a) Early Modern Europe, 1500-1789, (b) Modern Europe, 1789-1900, (c) Recent European history, 1900-1936.
+Emphasis will be upon those permanent elements that have resulted in the present national, cultural, racial, and political alignment.
+The course is divided into quarters as follows: (a) Early Modern Europe, 1500-1815, (b) Modern Europe, 1815-1914, (c) Recent European history, 1914-1938.
 This course should be taken in consecutive quarters throughout the year, but each quarter may be taken separately.
-S.S.
-4 may be substituted for S.S.
-54c, or the latter for S.S.
-54. Four hours credit each quarter.
+Four hours credit each quarter.